-The crane type and the manufacturer are marked on the manufacturer plate.
+The crane type and the manufacturer are marked on the serial number plate.

-The hoist [option] is designed for an Effer crane, installed on the 2nd boom.
+The hoist [option] is designed for an EFFER crane, installed on the second boom.

 Hoist fulfilling the European Machine Directive.
 It is marked with the compulsory CE sign.